 What we do

-We know it can be very tough when you're young and homeless.
+We know it can be very tough when you're young and experiencing homelessness or insecure housing.
 Our day centre is a safe, friendly place where you can just be yourself.
 There's no judgement or pressure.
 We'll help you with practical things like food, a hot shower and clean clothes right away.
-We'll also support you to sort out housing, benefits and doctor's appointments, so you can move on with your life.
+We'll also support you to sort out housing, benefits and doctor's appointments, so you can reach a place of comfort and stability.

 We have a great team of staff and volunteers from a diverse range of backgrounds, ages and life-experiences, who will work with you to get the support you need.
 We can get you signed up with a doctor, or come to meetings at the Council or the Job Centre with you.

 We have contacts with people in mental health, housing and training courses who can help you.
 If you need advice about getting your benefits, we can work with you on that and you can even use the day centre as your postal address.

 We offer a variety of daily activities including yoga, martial arts, music, art, creative writing, movie screenings, Evolve (our LGBTQ+ group) and more.
 We also arrange regular visits from hair dressers, barbers and nurses.

 We are an inclusive, welcoming place and pride ourselves on maintaining a safe space for anyone from the LGBTQ+ community.

 Our day centre is open Monday, Tuesday, Thursday, Friday and Saturday from 10:30am - 1:30pm, with a hot meal served at 12:30pm.